 - 1. The Union will provide the Employer with the names of their committee members at least ten (10) calendar days in advance of the date of the meeting in order to facilitate the release of employees.
 The Employer will release employee representatives to attend committee meetings if their absences do not cause a disruption of work. - 2.
 Pre-meetings will typically be for thirty (30) minutes; however, the parties may agree to longer pre-meeting times, not to exceed sixty (60) minutes.
 Employees attending pre-meetings during their work time will have no loss in pay.
 Attendance at pre-meetings during the employee's non work time will not be compensated for nor be considered as time worked. - 3.
-Employees attending committee meetings during their work time will have no loss in pay.
-Attendance at meetings during employees' non-work time will not be compensated for nor be considered as time worked. - 4.
-The Union is responsible for paying any travel or per diem expenses of employee representatives.
+Employees attending pre-meetings and/or committee meetings during their work time and the employee has submitted a union paid release leave request to record the time will have no loss in pay.
+The Union is expected to notify committee members of this obligation.
+Attendance at meetings during employees' non-work time will not be compensated for nor be considered as time worked.

-C. Meetings
+- 4. The Union is responsible for paying any travel or per diem expenses of employee representatives. - C. Meetings

 All committee meetings will be regularly scheduled on mutually acceptable dates and times.
-Agenda items will be exchanged prior to the meeting date.
+A written list and description of agenda items will be exchanged by the parties seven (7) calendar days prior to the meeting date unless mutually agreed to otherwise.
 Each party may keep written records of meetings, including listing the topics discussed and the disposition of each.
 The parties may post or distribute their own records of the meetings.
 If the topics discussed require follow-up by either party, it will be documented and communication will be provided by the responsible party.